Australian cricket team in England in 1882: Second day

 Australia began their second innings.
 Openers Bannerman and Massie fared much better than in the first innings, putting on 66 for the first wicket — more than the whole team's total in the first innings.
-The loss of Massie triggered a mini-collapse with Australia losing 4 for 13 over the next few overs before Murdoch added a much-needed 29, but the last four wickets then fell for eight runs.
-Bannerman was top scorer with 55, and Australia were all out for 122 in 63 overs, an overall lead of 84.
+The loss of Bannerman triggered a mini-collapse with Australia losing 4 for 13 over the next few overs before Murdoch added a much-needed 29, but the last four wickets then fell for eight runs.
+Massie was top scorer with 55, and Australia were all out for 122 in 63 overs, an overall lead of 84.

 Some of the Australians were demoralised by their second-innings collapse but fast bowler Spofforth, enraged by some gamesmanship on the part of Grace, was determined to win.
 "This thing can be done", he is said to have declared.
 England had reached 15/0 before Spofforth made the first breakthrough, bowling Hornby for 9.
 He removed Barlow next ball, also clean bowled but Ulyett was able to prevent him achieving a hat-trick.
 Grace and Ulyett added of 36 for the third wicket until Spofforth had Ulyett caught behind by Blackham for 11.
 Grace fell two runs later, caught by Bannerman off Boyle for 32.
 England were then 53 for 4 but, with six wickets in hand and only 31 runs needed, they were still expected to win.

 England had reached 66 for 4 when Spofforth bowled a dramatic over.
 Lyttelton, having made a slow 12 from 55 deliveries, was bowled off the first ball and his middle stump was uprooted.
 Off the fourth ball, Spofforth caught and bowled Steel for a duck, and then bowled Read for another duck.
 The over was a three-wicket maiden which left England on 66 for 7.
 In Spofforth's next over, after he bowled Lucas for 5, England were 75 for 8, needing ten more runs for victory, but with only two wickets remaining.
 In the next over, Boyle removed Barnes for 2 and then, with the last ball, bowled Peate for 2.

 England were all out for 77 off 55 overs in 122 minutes, and Australia had won a sensational match by seven runs.
 Spofforth's match figures were 14 for 90.
 Contemporary accounts report that there was palpable tension among the spectators with the crowd steadily increasing throughout the day as news of the match spread.
 When Peate was out, the spectators were momentarily silent, but then they rushed onto the field to congratulate the Australians.